 MAHASHIVRATRI - SIGNIFICANCE AND CELEBRATIONS

-As per Indian Calendar and Hindu Calendar, Mahashivratri 2018 will be observed on the Chaturdashi Tithi during the Krishna Paksha in the month of Magha (Phalguna).
+As per Indian Calendar and Hindu Calendar, Mahashivratri will be observed on the Chaturdashi Tithi during the Krishna Paksha in the month of Magha (Phalguna).

 There are several legends that are associated with Mahashivratri.
 Its significance is mentioned in several Puranas such as Linga Purana and they elaborate on the importance of doing Mahashivratri Vrat and paying reverence to Lord Shiva and his symbolic icons such as Lingam.
 As per one legend, it was on this night that Shiva performed the ‘Tandava’ dance - a powerful and divine expression of creation and destruction.
 The devotees chant Shiva hymns and recite scriptures symbolically being a part of the cosmic dance performed by the almighty and celebrating his presence everywhere.
 There is another legend which states that it was on this day that Lord Shiva and Goddess Parvati got married which makes this festival immensely significant for married couples and unmarried women who want a good husband.